ambro01/NanoporeQC/README.md

 # NanoporeQC

-NanoporeQc is a tool for quality control of data produced by MinION sequencer.
+NanoporeQC is a tool for quality control of data produced by MinION sequencer.
 It is a web application.
 It can run analyses for data in FAST5 and FASTQ formats.

 ## Technological stack